Skandia Försäkring och Bank

 Creating more independent features with the right information and process in order to reduce pressure on customer service and have happier clients has been my main focus.
-We had to understand that they way we speak inhouse is not the same customers speak.
+We had to understand that the way we speak inhouse is not the same way customers speak.
 User's normally need to see keywords that they understand to be able to solve a task and if we don't use recognisable terms the customer either just leaves creating drop-offs or contact's customer service which in turn creates questions and frustration at the service desk.
-Together with Copywriters we worked on improving Skandia's menu for their website, for both logged in users/customers and visitors, the first stage of the improved menu is live for visitors and has shown improvements according to analytics.
+Together with Copywriters we brainstormed on improving Skandia's information architecture (AI) for their website, we focused on both logged in users/customers and visitors, the first stage of the improved menu is already live for visitors and has shown improvements according to analytics.
 Next stage to be continued for logged in users.
 In order to make sure that this hypothesis works the menu has been monitored.
 Also a feedback tool (Usabilla) has been implemented for gathering feedback from Users.

 I also contributed in introducing new tools such as Miro and even testing tools due to our remote work.
 That way we made collaboration easier.

 Conducted user tests and guerrilla tests where we got to test our hypotheses which resulted in some iterations.
 During the tests, we caught other things that can be improved in Skandia's mobile application and website.
 Test subjects were primarily customers who shared with us their insights in other areas.
 An important part of the work process was to develop transparency with stakeholders and the team altogether.
 They could participate and observe in user tests, get a look and listen to who we create design for.
 Thanks to online tools, we were able to create an environment where the customer / user felt comfortable and was not disturbed by the number of people who participated in the user test.